FACT-Finder-Web-Components/magento2-module/README.md

 **Note:** CMS Export is available only via console command

 ### Data Transfer Settings
-This option configures the connection with the FACT-Finder system via FTP.
-Shop data can be generated and transferred to FACT-Finder using FTP.
+This option configures the connection with the FACT-Finder system via FTP/SFTP.
+Shop data can be generated and transferred to FACT-Finder using FTP/SFTP.
 FACT-Finder needs to be up to date on the product data, to ensure that components like the search work as intended.

+For FTP servers you will likely specify the user and password For SFTP servers you can use both authenication methods: key or password

+**Note** Don't forget to specify the key passhprase if it's protected

-Enter an FTP-server to which the CSV file is uploaded automatically.
-If you are not sure if Magento will be able to connect to your FTP server, please use
+Enter an server to which the CSV file is uploaded automatically.
+If you are not sure if Magento will be able to connect to your server, please use
-"Check FTP connection" option.
+"Check Upload connection" option.

 The CSV file uses double quotes `"` for field enclosure and a semi-colon `;` as field delimiter.